mlallan1307/cs414-f17-801-skynet/Use Cases/UC06- Create Equipment.md

 **Extensions:**

+*a.
+At any time, Manager is able to cancel operation.

+1. Manager selects a cancel button.
+2. System returns to Manager UI main page.

 5a.
 Required fields are empty.

-1. System notifies manager what required fields must be completed
+1. System notifies manager what required fields must be completed.

 6a.
-Equipment name is already in use
+Equipment name is already in use.

-1. System notifies manager that this equipment exists and asks if the manager would like to go to **Modification of equipment inventory**.
+1. System notifies manager that this equipment exists and asks if the manager would like to go to **UC07**.

  1a.
-If yes, switch to **Modification of equipment inventory**.
+If yes, switch to **UC07**.

  1b.
 If no, dismiss notification.

 **Special Requirements:**

-- UI has button to create new equipment entry.
+- Manager UI main page has button to create new equipment entry.

 **Technology and Data Variations List:**

 3a.
-An equipment image should be smaller than 10MB
+An equipment image should be smaller than 10MB.

 7a.
 System stores data in non-volatile form for future state restoration.